j3-signalroom/apache_flink-kickstarter/README.md

     - An AWS S3 bucket with a dedicated `warehouse` folder, serving as the landing zone for Apache Iceberg tables populated by two Python-based Flink apps, bringing your data streaming architecture to life.

-4. Run Apache Flink locally on your Mac, or use the provided Docker containers from the repository to launch Apache Flink and Apache Iceberg seamlessly on your machine.
+4. Run Apache Flink locally on your Mac, or use the provided Docker containers from the project to launch Apache Flink and Apache Iceberg seamlessly on your machine.

 With these steps, you'll have everything set up to run enterprise-grade data streaming applications in no time!